 There are a few reasons why it’s important to keep Safari up to date:

-• Security — Apple regularly patches macOS to deal with known security threats, and some of those patches include Safari updates.
+- Security — Apple regularly patches macOS to deal with known security threats, and some of those patches include Safari updates.
+For instance, Safari sandboxing is one such feature and it prevents malware by isolating web content within each tab so that no malicious content can access other tabs.

-• New features — while most additions to Safari come along with significant macOS updates, keeping it up to date will help you always have access to the latest features.
+- New features — while most additions to Safari come along with significant macOS updates, keeping it up to date will help you always have access to the latest features.
+Some of such features that were added to Safari over the years include Intelligent Tracking Prevention (ITP) (used to prevent cross-site tracking), user profiles, and password autofill improvements.

 How to update Safari

 Safari is updated automatically alongside macOS.
 When there’s a macOS update, there’s usually a Safari update.
 So to update Safari, you need to upgrade to the latest version of macOS.
-Here’s how to do it:
+Here’s how to find Safari updates:

 How to update apps with CleanMyMac